Dateline: Budapest, Hungary

 The South-East Asian region is overshadowed by the mammoth that is Singapore but there are many underrated destinations hidden in this region.
 Singapore had once tried and failed to join Malaysia back in the 50s but it did not work out.
 Since then, Singapore blossomed into the sprawling city-state that is revered globally, while their neighbors, Malaysia watched on.

-A liberal Muslim-majority country, this country truly came onto its own under the leadership of Mahathir Mohammad, their Prime Minister in the 90s, who transformed the country to a modern, trailblazing economic powerhouse that it is today.
-Although it might have slumped in the recent years due to troubles with its national airline, Malaysia Airlines, this is still a country that was able to rapidly transform itself over one decade.
+A liberal Muslim-majority country, this country truly came into its own under the leadership of Mahathir Mohammad, their Prime Minister in the 90s, who transformed the country into a modern, trailblazing economic powerhouse that it is today.
+Although it might have slumped in recent years due to troubles with its national airline, Malaysia Airlines, this is still a country that was able to rapidly transform itself over one decade.

 As for Kuala Lumpur, not only is this city renowned for one of the tallest buildings in the world, the Petronas Towers, it is also a great gateway to South-East Asia.
 No-frills airlines such as Air Asia are available through KL airport and you can travel around Asia for airfare as low as $10.